Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 Simply working as a Pilates instructor in a fitness studio is the first option.

-Many fitness centers, from large commercial gyms to the more intimate, private boutique studios, have Pilates as an offered service.
+Many fitness centers offer Pilates, from large commercial gyms to the more intimate, private boutique studios.

 This means there are numerous potential job openings if you choose to go the employment route.

 You can also set up your own business as a private Pilates instructor or even set up your own studio.